theupdateframework/taps/tap14.md

 attacker is able to block access to a directory on the repository.
 This would mean that a client would use metadata from a previous specification version when performing an update.
-Similarly, an attacker on the repository could replace the `supported-versions` file to remove the most recent specification version.
+Similarly, an attacker on the repository could replace the `supported-versions.json` file to remove the most recent specification version.
 However, in both of these cases the metadata would still have to be current and properly signed.